3 credit activities

 Moreover, students are required to obtain 3 extra-credits by choosing one among the following further elective activities:

-MHR students can obtain 3 credits with the assessment of advance language, managed by the SLAM - University of Milan Language Centre.
-The required levels are:
+MHR students can obtain 3 credits with the assessment of advanced knowledge in the following languages:

-According to the educational plan, is not possible for MHR students to obtain the 3 credits with the assessment of Advance English C1.
+According to the educational plan, it is not possible for MHR students to obtain the 3 credits with the assessment of Advanced English C1.

 If I am mother tongue in one of the above-mentioned languages, can I obtain the 3 credits?

 In order to obtain the credits, you have to choose another of the languages available.